wso2/reference-methodology/reference-methodology.md

 This approach helps an organization in planning the transformation and where to put more effort and focus.

 For example, an organization might move to a complete cloud-native infrastructure with a mature CI/CD pipeline, but the team structure might not be podular enough to have a genuinely agile enterprise.

+## How to Move to the RIght in the Maturity Model: Methodology

+>***“ Transformation is a journey without a destination”*** - Marilyn Ferguson

+### Approach: Iterative business transformation

+The overall approach of moving from one stage to another is iterative.
+Plan, implement, review, improve, and go back to plan.
+Also, start small by beginning with a small group, a single project, and one line of business instead of going for a company-wide approach.
+Skipping stages is dangerous because any change takes time for people to adopt and become productive.
+Therefore, minimizing change at each stage is an important factor in being able to continue business as usual while the transition is happening in parallel.